solo-io/gloo/docs/content/guides/observability/ui/setup.md

 ## Set up the Gloo UI

-Use these instructions to install the Gloo UI in the same cluster as Gloo Gateway.
-The Gloo UI analyzes your Gloo Gateway setup and provides metrics and insights to you.
+Install the Gloo UI components in your cluster.

 1. Set the name of your cluster and your Gloo Gateway license key as an environment variable.
    ```sh